jettro/semi-website/_documentation/weaviate/current/query-data/explore.md

   }
 }
 ```
+{% include molecule-gql-demo.html %}

 ## Explore{} function

 The Explore function can be used if a user doesn't know what to look for at all.
+For example, you might not be familiar with the exact class names of the concept you are looking for.
 The explore function will return everything it found around a particular set of given concepts.

 The `Explore{}` function is structured as follows: